Sex industry: Other types

 Adult entertainment is entertainment intended to be viewed by adults only, and distinguished from family entertainment.
 The style of adult entertainment may be ribaldry or bawdry.
 Any entertainment that normally includes sexual content qualifies as adult entertainment, including sex channels for television and pre-paid sex films for "on demand", as well as adult movie theaters, sex shops, and strip clubs.
 It also includes sex-oriented men's magazines, sex movies, sex toys and fetish and BDSM paraphernalia.
-Sex workers can be prostitutes, call girls, pornographic film actors, pornographic models, sex show performers, erotic dancers, striptease dancers, bikini baristas, telephone sex operators, cybersex operators, erotic massagers, or amateur porn stars for online sex sessions and videos.
+Sex workers can be prostitutes, call girls, pornographic film actors, pornographic models, sex show performers, erotic dancers, striptease dancers, bikini baristas, telephone sex operators, cybersex operators, erotic massage providers, or amateur porn stars for online sex sessions and videos.
 Other specialists in the wider industry include courtesans and dominatrixes, some of whom may hope to earn more by specialising in these niche markets.

 Other members of the sex industry include the hostesses that work in many bars in China.
 These hostesses are women who are hired by men to sit with them and provide them with company, which entails drinking and making conversation, while the men flirt and make sexual comments.
 A number of these hostesses also offer sexual services at offsite locations to the men who hire them.
 Although this is not done by every woman who works as a hostess in the bars of China, the hostesses are all generally labeled as "grey women".
 This means that while they are not seen as prostitutes, they are not considered suitable marriage partners for many men.
 Other woman who are included in the "grey women" category are the permanent mistresses or "second wives" that many Chinese businessmen have.
 The Chinese government makes efforts to keep secret the fact that many of these hostesses are also prostitutes and make up a significant part of the sex industry.
 They do not want China's image in the rest of the world to become sullied.
 Hostesses are given a significant degree of freedom to choose whether or not they would like to service a client sexually, although a refusal does sometimes spark conflict.

 In addition, like any other industry, there are people who work in or service the sex industry as managers, film crews, photographers, website developers and webmasters, sales personnel, book and magazine writers and editors, etc. Some create business models, negotiate trade, make press releases, draw up contracts with other owners, buy and sell content, offer technical support, run servers, billing services, or payroll, organize trade shows and various events, do marketing and sales forecasts, provide human resources, or provide tax services and legal support.
 Usually, those in management or staff do not have direct dealings with sex workers, instead hiring photographers who have direct contact with the sex workers.